Frequently Asked Questions

 What is the Athens College of Ministry?

 ACMin is an interdenominational Christian college that offers a new kind of ministry preparation designed to equip tomorrow’s Christian leaders for tomorrow’s changing world.
-The college provides an opportunity for adult students from all walks of life to engage in real ministry opportunities supported by biblically-based coursework in a Christian environment with instructors qualified to provide biblically-centered teaching.
+The college provides an opportunity for students from all walks of life to engage in real ministry opportunities supported by biblically-based coursework in a Christian environment with instructors qualified to provide biblically-centered teaching.

 Who established the Athens College of Ministry?

 The college was established by the founding Board of Trustees—faithful believers from across denominations interested in the availability of a local ministry training institution that could help unify and meet the equipping needs of the greater Athens community.
 The first certificate and degree courses were offered in fall semester 2012.

 Who might attend the Athens College of Ministry?

 You.
 We anticipate enrolling both traditional and non-traditional students—any believer interested in deepening his or her personal relationship with God and learning more about how to serve and lead in the Kingdom.
 Ministry is the call of EVERY believer.

 What are the key distinctives between the Athens College of Ministry and a traditional Bible college or seminary?